District families interested in applying for testing must apply before the October 31, 2018 deadline at 4:30 pm.Apply for Winter Testing

 - Proof of enrollment in above grade level courses.

-- Evidence of success with continued strong performance at an accelerated level, commensurate with the level of our Gifted Program students.
+- Evidence of success with continued strong performance at an accelerated level, commensurate with the level of our self-contained service model.

-We evaluate all students admitted into the program using the CogAT, STAR, IOWA and multiple data points.
-If your child was in a full-time program but did not take the full CogAT, do not submit an application for gifted services.
-Your child will have to test with us in our next testing cycle before they can be placed.
+We evaluate all students using the CogAT, STAR, IOWA and multiple data points.
+If your child was in a self-contained program but did not take the full CogAT or took a cognitive test other than the CogAT, we will be unable to accept an application for advanced learning services.
+Your child will have to test with us in our next testing cycle before he/she can be placed.

 To determine if placement is appropriate, we will evaluate cognitive and achievement assessment results and other achievement data from your previous school district.
 Follow these steps if you would like your child to be evaluated for placement:

-- Submit an Application for Gifted Services form (PLEASE NOTE: This is not an application for testing.
-It is only for students that were previously enrolled in a full-time, self-contained program in another school district) to the Gifted Office.
-Please include the tests that your child took to get into the gifted program at your previous district and all other required documents listed above.
+- Submit an Application for Advanced Learning Services form (PLEASE NOTE: This is not an application for testing.
+It is only for students that were previously enrolled in a full-time, self-contained program in another school district) ) to the Advanced Learning Office.
+Please include the test results from the assessments required for placement in the self-contained program at your previous district and all other required documents listed above.